Raney-org/mkdocs-material/README.md

 <!-- [![GitHub Super-Linter](https://github.com/raney-org/mkdocs-material/workflows/Lint%20Code%20Base/badge.svg)](https://github.com/marketplace/actions/super-linter) -->

-## mkdocs-material
+## Mkdocs-Material

 This does indeed be yet ANOTHER documentation page.
 Experimenting a bit more.
 Maybe this will be the last?
+FYI, this was built by [Squidfunk](https://github.com/squidfunk/mkdocs-material) using mkdocs.
+I have no claim over the source code.
+I just love it.
+And yes, I'm the only contributor.
+Stuff it.

 ### Contributors